 Technology dispensed by technical experts was the tool the organization chose to make health (ergo, wealth) available in many parts of the world.
-The premises upon which the W.H.O. should have enforced technical assistance would have led the organization to minimize contact with individual bodies by working, wherever possible, upon the environment.
-This was a deliberate policy adopted by the organization to depoliticize and de-culturalize its work: to appear neutral, professional and to appeal to a growing number of post-colonial governments.
-Yet, even a very superficial glance at the W.H.O.
-Newsletter reveals how often doctors, nurses, and health workers touched the bodies of the recipients of international health care.
+The premises on which the WHO should have enforced technical assistance would have led the organization to minimize contact with individual bodies by working, wherever possible, on the environment.
+This was a deliberate policy adopted by the organization to depoliticize and de-culturalize its work: to appear neutral and professional, and to appeal to a growing number of post-colonial governments.
+Yet, even a very superficial glance at the WHO Newsletter reveals how often doctors, nurses, and health workers touched the bodies of the recipients of international health care.
 The bodies of recipients were visually indistinguishable from those of the victims (of war or natural disasters) to be saved.
 It was in this unplanned and rather spontaneous way that humanitarian narratives prominently appeared and eventually “contaminated” the magazine, particularly during the period from 1949 to 1959.
-The victims to be saved were often non-white peoples; and the heroes and saviours were white doctors and nurses.
+The victims to be saved were often non-white peoples; and the heroes and saviors were white doctors and nurses (Figure 9.5).
 Our point is that these narratives coexisted, in tension and contrast, with the official discourse of technical assistance.

 Fig. 9.5 Here

 Humanitarian narratives appearing in the Newsletter and in World Health did not differ markedly from the tropes and arguments put forward for over fifty years, during the age of imperial humanitarianism and the Second World War.
 These narratives were not always clearly distinguishable from civilizing mission narratives.
-In the Newsletter and in World Health, W.H.O. attempted to distinguish itself from colonial powers and colonial medicine.
-As Sunil Amrith argues: “access to the latest international expertise and the latest international technologies, denied to them under colonial rule, was a democratic right claimed by Asian (and Africa) nations.
+In the Newsletter and in World Health, WHO attempted to distinguish itself from colonial powers and colonial medicine.
+As Sunil Amrith argues: “access to the latest international expertise and the latest international technologies, denied to them under colonial rule, was a democratic right claimed by Asian (and African) nations.
 But the architects of technical assistance, too, envisaged their task in opposition to the epidemiological and epistemological legacies of colonial medicine.”
-Nonetheless, when the editors and authors of the Newsletter or World Health sought to illustrate these assumptions, the visual (and discursive) outcome resembled stereotypical paternalistic, colonial and humanitarian representations.
+Nonetheless, when the editors and authors of the Newsletter or World Health sought to illustrate these assumptions, the visual (and discursive) outcome resembled stereotypical paternalistic, colonial, and humanitarian representations.
 Despite the rhetoric of respecting local cultures and traditions and the alleged efforts to combine tradition with technology, the results were not always persuasive.
-More importantly they coexisted, somewhat ambiguously, with virulent attacks against non-Western conceptions of health and medicine.
+More important, they coexisted, somewhat ambiguously, with virulent attacks against non-Western conceptions of health and medicine.

 The task of the Newsletter and, later, of World Health was to promote the projects of the organization and make the work of technical experts administering assistance visible.
 Visibility was supposed to enhance the legitimacy and authority of the organization with Western donors.
 Especially during the 1950s, the magazine resorted to the logic of emergency – typical of humanitarian operations and largely used by humanitarian organizations – to demonstrate that it was possible to obtain immediate results.
 The latter were very prominently staged as successes in the pages of the magazine, in a sensational and dramatic way.